AQS-Soft/AQSMailer/README.md

     $mail = new AQSMailer();
     $mail->subject('Test Email')
-    ->view('article', $data) /// load the view with acutal file path and pass array ->cc('info@aqssoft.com')
+    ->view('article', $data) /// Load the view with the actual file path and pass an array ->cc('info@aqssoft.com')
     ->send('jqsystech@gmail.com');